DIY Planter Box Plans For Front Porch

 Step 5: Assemble Sides

-A man is assembling the sides to connect them to the legs, forming a box.
+A man is assembling the sides to connect them to the legs, forming a box for a planter.

 • Connect sides to legs, forming a box.